cyfronet-fid/angular-engine/README.md

 ##Changelog

+* **0.7.7** Fixed problem where query validators were not fired, added blocking of redirects

 * **0.7.6** Fixed passing ID with metrics query, added pagination

 * **0.7.5** Added optional parameter to file controls to allow filtering files by extension